aws/pgactive/docs/README.md

 ### Joining a node

 When a new pgactive node is joined to an existing pgactive group, node is subscribed to an upstream peer, the system must copy the existing data from the peer node(s) to the local node before replication can begin.
 This copy has to be carefully coordinated so that the local and remote data starts out ***identical***, so it's not sufficient to just use pg_dump yourself.
 The extension provides built-in facilities for making this initial copy.
 Every pgactive node must be ***online and reachable*** when an attempt to join a new node is made.
 Otherwise the join will hang indefinitely or fail. pgactive is a mesh where every node must be able to communicate with every other node, and while it is tolerant of network partitions and interruptions all nodes need to know about every other node that exist.
-See [pgactive mesh network](technotes-mesh.md).
 There are two ways to join a new pgactive node: logical or physical copy.
 After the initial copy is done there is no significant difference between physical or logical initialization of a pgactive node, so the choice is down to which setup method will be quickest and easiest for your particular needs.
 In a logical copy, a blank database in an existing standalone PostgreSQL instance is enabled for pgactive via SQL functions calls.
 The pgactive extension makes a connection to an upstream node designated by the user and takes a schema and data dump of that node.
 The dump is then applied to the local blank database before replication begins.
 Only the specified database is copied.
 With a logical copy you don't have to create new init scripts, run separate instances on separate ports, etc, as everything happens in your existing PostgreSQL instance.
-In a physical copy, the [pgactive_init_copy](command-pgactive-init-copy.md) is used to clone a user-designated upstream node.
+In a physical copy, the pgactive_init_copy is used to clone a user-designated upstream node.
 This clone is then reconfigured and started up as a new node before replication begins.
 All databases on the remote node are copied, though only the specified database is initially activated for pgactive.
 (Support for multiple database join may be added at a later date).
 After a physical node join or subscribe the admin will generally need to separately register the new PostgreSQL instance with the operating system to auto-start, as PostgreSQL does not do this automatically.
 You may also need to select a different PostgreSQL port if there is already a local PostgreSQL instance.
 The advantages and disadvantages of each approach roughly mirror those of a logical backup using pg_dump and pg_restore vs a physical copy using pg_basebackup.
 See the [PostgreSQL backup](http://www.postgresql.org/docs/current/static/backup.html) for more information.
 In general it's more convenient to use logical join when you have an existing PostgreSQL instance, a reasonably small database, and other databases you might not also want to copy/replicate.
 Physical join is more appropriate for big databases that are the only database in a given PostgreSQL install.